A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: Continuation in the hyperparameter of the asymptotic limit

-From a dynamical systems perspective, Lemma~\ref{lem:tech_perturbation_I} and Proposition~\ref{prop:generalized_homotopy} describe the local continuation of the asymptotic limit of the slow system~\eqref{eq:bp_slow_ode} in terms of the hyperparameter and data.
-This continuation is local because it holds on an interval $t \in [t_{1},\tzero]$.
-As discussed in Section~\ref{subsec:non-uniqueness}, the continuation is not unique if the solution to the NNLS problem~\eqref{eq:nnls_problem_v_3} is not unique.
+From a dynamical systems perspective, Lemma~\ref{lem:tech_perturbation_I} and Proposition~\ref{prop:generalized_homotopy} describe the local continuation of the asymptotic limit of the slow system~\eqref{eq:bp_slow_ode} in terms of the hyperparameter.
+This continuation is local because it holds on an interval $t \in [t_{1},\tzero]$, and it is not unique whenever the solution to the NNLS problem~\eqref{eq:nnls_problem_v_3} is not unique.
 Nevertheless, if $t_{1} \neq 0$, we can apply Proposition~\ref{prop:generalized_homotopy} again to extend the local continuation to an interval $[t_{2},\tzero]$ with $0 \leqslant t_{2} < t_{1}$.